 World Series Game 2: Dodgers Look To Bounce Back Against Boston

-The Los Angeles Dodgers got soundly battered by Boston 8-4 on Tuesday night at Fenway Park.
+The Los Angeles Dodgers were soundly battered by Boston 8-4 on Tuesday night at Fenway Park.
 To even the World Series, they'll have to do the same to newly uncursed Red Sox starting pitcher David Price.

-Before winning Game 5 of the American League Championship Series to send Boston to this year's World Series, Price hadn't gotten a postseason win in 11 tries.
+Before winning Game 5 of the American League Championship Series to send Boston to this year's World Series, Price hadn't had a postseason win in 11 tries.

-Los Angeles will also have to stop Andrew Benintendi (4-5, three runs) and the rest of the Red Sox lineup, which got to Dodgers ace Clayton Kershaw early in Game 1 and didn't let up.
+Los Angeles will also have to stop Andrew Benintendi (4-5, three runs) and the rest of the Red Sox lineup, who got to Dodgers ace Clayton Kershaw early in Game 1 and didn't let up.

 "He's their best and he's probably the best in the game," Red Sox starter Chris Sale said after the game.
-"So it just speaks volumes about our hitters and their approach ... they never back down, they never give up, they don't care who's out there, they're grinding."
+"So it just speaks volumes about our hitters and their approach. ...
+They never back down, they never give up.
+They don't care who's out there; they're grinding."

 And one other thing to watch for: The Los Angeles Times reports that the Red Sox showed flashes of their not-so-secret weapon on Tuesday night: